 So quick bright things come to confusion.
 (1.1.143-151)

 Here, Lysander lists the obstacles that can separate lovers: "war, death, or sickness."
 Lysander also knows that, even though love can be explosive like "lightening," it's usually short-lived: "So quick bright things come to confusion."

 P.S.
-The idea that love is transient, by the way, is a major theme in Romeo and Juliet, where Friar Laurence says the following about Romeo's passion: "These violent delights have violent ends" (Romeo and Juliet, 2.6.1).
+The idea that love is transient, by the way, is a major theme in Romeo and Juliet, where Friar Laurence says the following about Romeo's passion: "These violent delights have violent ends" (2.6.1).

 We also want to point out that Helena is acting a little immature here when she complains that most people think she's prettier than Hermia.
 Apparently, love also makes us self-absorbed.